dusk-network/dusk-blockchain/pkg/core/consensus/readme.md

 Provisioner is the second of the two full-node types eligible to participate in the consensus.

 Unlike a Block Generator, a Provisioner node is required to deanonymize the value of the stake to be able to participate in the consensus.
-While it is technically possible to obfuscate the stake value, the team has de- cided against the latter as the addition of stake value obfuscation would have slowed down the consensus and simultaneously increased the block size.
+While it is technically possible to obfuscate the stake value, the team has decided against the latter as the addition of stake value obfuscation would have slowed down the consensus, and simultaneously increased the block size.

-The Provisioner is eligible to participate in five phases
+The Provisioner is eligible to participate in two phases:

-- `Sigset Generation`
 - `Block Reduction`
-- `Sigset Reduction`
 - `Block Agreement`

-- `Sigset Agreement`
+The two mentioned phases are the way for Provisioners to reach consensus on a single block, which can then be added to the chain.

 ### Event Driven Architecture

-The consensus architecture is _event-driven_, chosen for its characteristics of allowing highly scalable applications while keeping the various architectural components highly decoupled and single purposed.
+The consensus architecture is _event-driven_, chosen for its characteristics of allowing highly scalable applications while keeping the various architectural components highly decoupled and single-purposed.
 The various phases of the consensus are processed independently by single _components_, each _subscribing_ to and _publishing_ a variety of different _events_ and payloads through multiple _Topic Channels_, implemented through the `EventBus` struct.

 #### Broker Topology